Dropped Head Syndrome – Isolated neck extensor myopathy

 Researchers say fusion surgery should not be considered for some kyphosis patients

 Let’s look at a recurrent theme in medical research: Controversy in the surgical repair of cervical kyphosis.
 Let’s recall that the woman in the case history above had a pronounced kyphotic deformity, an outward curve at her spine at C4-C5.
 Let’s also remember that she had a successful surgery.
 There was no long-term follow-up to this case.

 Let’s look at a June 2020 study from the Mayo Clinic.
 (4)

 “Cervical kyphotic deformity can be quite debilitating.
 Most patients present with neck pain, but they can also present with radiculopathy, myelopathy, altered vertical gaze, swallowing problems, and even cosmetic issues (round back or hunchback) from the severe kyphotic deformity.
 After failing conservative management, surgery remains the only option for halting symptom progression.”

-In some patients, fusion should be avoided as it is thought to lead to increased rates of adjacent segment degeneration
+In some patients, fusion for dropped head syndrome should be avoided as it is thought to lead to increased rates of adjacent segment degeneration

-In this video, Ross Hauser, MD, and Brian Hutcheson, DC describe a case of restoring the cervical spinal curve and alleviation of symptoms.
+In this video, we describe a case of restoring the cervical spinal curve and alleviation of symptoms.

-At 0:15 of the video, Dr. Hauser and Dr. Hutcheson discuss a patient case.
+At 0:15 of the video, we discuss a patient case.
 The patient was a family man.
 Very active and loved to lift weights

 He started to develop symptoms of